 Do you feel as though you’ve had the same hair length for as long as you can remember?
-Your hair sits somewhere around shoulder length seems as though it’s stuck there?
+Your hair sits somewhere around shoulder length and seems as though it’s stuck there?
 You might be asking yourself why won’t my hair grow past a certain length?
 We know the frustration when all you want is long and gorgeous hair and you’re sitting patiently as your hair grows…

-It’s in your genes
+It’s all in your genes

-Oh hello, Mother Nature.
-Yes sometimes it is the case that we’re simply not as genetically-blessed as others when it comes to our hair.
-There are babies who are born with full heads of hair and there are others who have fine and delicate hair often in need of a little encouragement.
+Oh hello, Mother Nature!
+You may hate to hear it, but yes, sometimes it is the case that we’re simply not as genetically-blessed as others when it comes to our hair.
+There are babies who are born with full heads of hair and there are others who have fine, delicate hair often in need of a little encouragement.

+Asking your age is ill-mannered, unless we’re talking about your hair.
 Just like genetics, your age may also be a factor in why your hair won’t grow past a certain length.
 If you think about the years you’ve clocked up colouring, cutting and heat-styling your hair then it’s no wonder that older hair is more fragile.
-All the processes your hair goes through as you age, as does our skin, then hair will become weaker and even less flexible (like those acheing joints) and it can even begin to thin.
+All the processes your hair goes through as you age, as does our skin, then hair will become weaker and even less flexible (like those aching joints) and it can even begin to thin.
 Hair that is thin and weak will struggle to grow as long as it used to be able to as there is less hair to support the length and thin ends tend to snap off.
-You can improve hair strength with Strengthening Oil that contains Chia Seed to nourish and support individual hair strands and provides added moisture to keep hair soft so it won’t become dry and snap off.
+You can improve hair strength with our Hair Growth Serum.
+With hyaluronic acid and an intense blend of unique actives it helps boost hair health, moisturises the scalp and encourage hair grow and density.

+As your hair is growing, the ends may become dry and begin to split and as the split goes higher and higher up the hair shaft it will eventually break off leaving you stuck with mid-length hair that never seems to grow.
 Split ends are the WORST.
 There, we said what you’ve all been thinking and we’ve known for a long time.
-As your hair is growing, the ends may become dry and begin to split and as the split goes higher and higher up the hair shaft it will eventually break off leaving you stuck with mid-length hair that never seems to grow.

-You wouldn’t be harsh or mean to a friend would you?
+Treat your hair like a friend, You wouldn’t be harsh or mean to a friend would you?
 So why be tough on your hair?
 It’s stuck with you all this time, after all, show it some respect.
 The way you treat your hair day-to-day will have a far greater impact on its ability to grow long than any other mask or treatment can do and is more telling in your overall hair health.
 You should avoid anything too harsh for your hair that can damage it and therefore cause it to become dry and damaged, limiting its potential to grow.
 Avoid towel-drying your hair and rubbing it too harshly.
 This will disrupt the hair cuticle and stop it from lying flat and smooth which makes hair look frizzy but feel coarse too and prone to snapping.